 After getting bitten by Kobato, Maria fears she'll turn into a vampire.
 Yozora tells her if she bathes in the sun naked, she won't turn, which the girl happily does.
 Then one of the other nuns catches her in the act, and a few scenes later she's being punished by wearing a sign saying she did something indecent, and kneeling in front of the church hall.

 In episode 1 of Season 2, Yozora casually mentions having read in a magazine that "heaping" was all the rage with women's hairstyles.
 Rika then comments on it as well, and they both start talking about how only noble people's hair would suffice.
 Kodaka instantly imagines this trope, and Sena ends up believing them.
-They put all sorts of crazy things in her hair and raise it up in a beehive fashion note think Marge Simpson, then tell her with a straight face how awesome she looks.
+They put all sorts of crazy things in her hair and raise it up and decorate it with summer-themed implements note think Marge Simpson meets Carmen Miranda, by Trolls Я Us, then tell her with a straight face how awesome she looks.
 While Sena has some trouble balancing her new hairstyle, she manages to get home with it, only to get disciplined by her father.
 Although Rika and Yozora apologize the next day, Sena gets upset at them.